Data Science MSci/BSc (Hons)

 Facilities

-An award-winning support centre which provides a range of learning resources in mathematics and statistics.
-You can make use of drop-in sessions or one-to-one appointments (subject to availability). - Informal Study Areas:
+• The sigma centre provides a wide range of learning resources dedicated to mathematics and statistics.
+Students can make use of drop-in sessions or one-to-one appointments.

 Informal computer access to all the specialist software required for your studies.
 There are bookable spaces where you can meet with academics or work in small groups (subject to availability).